saleor/saleor-docs/docs/advanced/internationalization.md

 > **Warning**
 >
 > `ModelTranslation` fields must always take the same arguments as the existing translatable model.
-> For example, inconsistency in `max_length` attribute could lead to UI bugs when translation settings are switched on.
+> For example, an inconsistency in the `max_length` attribute could lead to UI bugs when translation settings are switched on.

 #### Using Model Translation